 A High Efficiency Particulate Air (HEPA) filter describes an air filter that’s made of very dense material.
 The name comes from a standard established many years ago to ensure effective air cleaning.
 Any filter sold as a “true HEPA” product must meet the standards set by this.

 Because of their design and material used, they are able to trap microscopic particles down to as far as 0.3 microns in size.

 HEPA filter effectiveness for removing smoke

 Diagram showing the effectiveness of a HEPA filter on smoke particles.
 Unlike ionizers or ozone generators, a filter-based purifier is very effective at removing smoke and cigarette smoking by-products.
 The filter permanent removes microscopic particles in the air flowing through it.
 They remain trapped and out flows fresh, healthy air.

 As I mentioned above, this type of filter is ideal for combating smoke.
 A HEPA filter will remove 99.97% of all smoke particles that enter it after the pre-filter and carbon filter section.

 This means that for every 10,000 smoke chemical particles that enter, only 3 will be able to escape!
 That’s excellent efficiency!

 Furthermore, as I mentioned also, a carbon filter is needed for smoke removal as well.

-The good news is that if you HEPA filter isn’t completely used-up you can, in many cases, replace the carbon/pre filter section separately and save a bit of money.
+The good news is that if your HEPA filter isn’t completely used-up you can, in many cases, replace the carbon/pre-filter section separately and save a bit of money.